StevenMayher/431-2021/labs/labX/labX.md

 There is a tutorial, which follows Wyatt’s approach, written by Dan Quintana [here](https://www.dsquintana.blog/free-website-in-r-easy/).

-However, in 2020 Dan updated his tutorial to use Visual Studio Code instead, which can be found [here](https://www.dsquintana.blog/create-an-academic-website-free-easy-2020/).
+**However**, in 2020 Dan updated his tutorial to use Visual Studio Code instead, which can be found [here](https://www.dsquintana.blog/create-an-academic-website-free-easy-2020/).

+Then in the [latest update to `blogdown`](https://bookdown.org/yihui/blogdown/), even more things have changed.
+Here are some newer links that may help get this done using R:

+- https://bookdown.org/yihui/blogdown/ and the many links within
+- https://www.apreshill.com/blog/2020-12-new-year-new-blogdown/ which may actually be a good option for some of you to start with.

-Follow whichever approach is best for you and you feel most comfortable with, or use the web to find some other options for how to best do this sort of thing using R or another tool that is available to you.
+Follow whichever approach is best for you and you feel most comfortable with, or use the web to find some other options for how to best do this sort of thing using R **or** any other tool that is available to you.

 The key thing is to commit to making this a part of your life going forward, however you most effectively do that.

 # Submitting your Website